Review-First Programming

 Some worry this means they're becoming worse programmers.
 I don't think it's necessarily true.
 They're becoming different programmers.

-Generation vs. Evaluation Asymmetry: There is a real and measurable difference between these skills.
-Writing code takes a lot of brain power.
-When you review code, you can focus on making sure it's correct.
-This isn't a limitation, it's how human cognition actually works.
+Generation vs. Evaluation Asymmetry: Writing code takes a lot of brainpower.
+When you review code, you can just focus on making sure it's correct.
+But this isn't a limitation; it's how human cognition actually works.

 The Blank Canvas Problem: Starting from scratch is cognitively expensive.
 Even developers with a lot of experience copy and paste their own code as scaffolding.
 LLMs provide infinite scaffolding.
-This lets you focus all of your energy on what really matters: correctness, architecture, and judgment.
+This lets you focus your energy on what matters: correct logic, sound architecture, good judgment.

 The Skill Transformation

-It's not that the skill is less; it's that it's different.
 When you review LLM code, you're figuring out what the author meant by looking at the artifacts.
 You're reasoning from first principles.
 You're keeping the architectural coherence of parts you didn't write.
-This might actually need more knowledge than regular programming.
+This might need more knowledge than regular programming.

 This parallels earlier shifts in programming.
 In 1983, Ed Post published 'Real Programmers Don't Use Pascal' in Datamation, contrasting assembly and FORTRAN programmers with 'quiche eaters' who used structured languages.
-Each new abstraction layer faced similar resistance from programmers who valued the control and performance of lower-level work.
+Every new abstraction layer since has faced similar resistance from programmers who valued the control and performance of lower-level languages.
 Each generation was right in some way: something was being abstracted away.
-But the best programmers at each level knew how to work with the layer below.
+But the best programmers at each level knew how to work with the layer below regardless.

 The developers who will have a hard time with this change are the ones who see themselves as creators rather than curators.
 But the best editors often understand deeper principles than the best writers.
-They just express that understanding differently, like through recognition instead of generation.
+They just express that understanding differently.

 The Benefit of Scalability

-Tools for orchestrating multiple coding LLMs enable developers to leverage different models' strengths - using specialized models for different languages, frameworks, or problem types.
+Tools for orchestrating multiple coding LLMs let developers use different models' strengths: specialized models for different languages, frameworks, or problem types.
 This conductor model amplifies the review-first approach.

 LLMs generate perfect syntax but don't know when not to use it.
 They'll implement distributed systems when a single process would do.
 They'll create elegant abstractions that become maintenance nightmares.
 The expertise is knowing what not to build.